top_heading

 Salat is the most important one of all the rites given by God as it is an opportunity for us to make direct contact with Him several times a day at specific times.
 The importance of Salat is stated in many verses of the Quran but the gist is found in the following verses:

 [2:128] “Our Lord, make us submitters to You, and from our descendants let there be a community of submitters to You.
 Teach us the rites of our religion, and redeem us.
-You are the Redeemer, Most Merciful.
+You are the Redeemer, the Merciful.

 What we recite during Salat is composed of 7 components, 50 words and 228 letters.
 Let us consider all these elements so we can realize the relationship of the 7 components and can observe Salat reflecting on each and every element: